 - Sterile pyuria can be due to inadequately treated UTI or tuberculosis of the kidney.

 - Haematuria requires the exclusion of malignancy of the urinary tract, including clear cell carcinoma of kidney, bladder tumours or Wilms' tumour in children.

 No treatment can eliminate the cysts in MSK; therefore, management centres around treating and preventing UTIs and renal stones:

 - Patient education about the usually benign nature of the condition.

 - Complicating UTI and pyelonephritis should be treated with antibiotics.

 - Complicating renal calculi should be managed appropriately.
-This may include extracorporeal shockwave therapy, percutaneous surgery or ureteroscopy.
-In severe cases of recurrent renal stone, partial nephrectomy may be required.
+This may include extracorporeal shock-wave therapy, percutaneous surgery or ureteroscopy.
+In severe cases of recurrent renal stones, partial nephrectomy may be required.
 Rarely, total nephrectomy may be necessary in cases of severe recurrent sepsis.